 General and administrative expenses consist of salaries, legal, accounting and related administrative services and expenses associated with general management, finance, information systems, human resources and investor relations activities.
-The increase in general and administrative expenses of \$156 for the three month period ended June 30, 2014, compared to the same period in 2013 was due primarily to higher expenses related to consultants, investor relations and presentations, as well as higher expenses for director compensation and corporate taxes.
+The increase in general and administrative expenses of \$68 and \$233 for the three and six month periods ended September 30, 2014, compared to the same period in 2013 was due primarily to higher expenses related to consultants, investor relations and presentations, as well as higher expenses for director compensation, stock compensation expense and corporate taxes.